-Following the above, we also propose limiting the healthcare insurance contribution liability in the same manner as the pension insurance contribution liability, i.e., to the amount of 6 average monthly/annual gross salaries.
+That is why AmCham proposes limiting the healthcare insurance contribution liability, the same way pension insurance contribution liability is limited, i.e., to the amount of 6 average monthly/annual gross salaries.

-We believe that this type of limitation would not represent a significant blow to the CHIF budget since it affects a relatively small number of employees who earn an annual gross income (salary and other receipts, such as bonuses) in an amount exceeding HRK 700,000 (corresponding to the maximum annual base for the calculation of contribution to the 1st pillar of the pension insurance).
+AmCham believes that this type of limitation would not represent a significant blow to the CHIF budget since it affects a relatively small number of employees who earn an annual gross income (salary and other receipts, such as bonuses) in an amount exceeding EUR 100,000 (corresponding to the maximum annual base for the calculation of contribution to the 1st pillar of the pension insurance).